lieblb/tiltr/README.md

 During test runs, TestILIAS allows you to keep track of what's happening on the various client machines:

+# Error Classes

+If TestILIAS detects an error, it will annotate it with one of the following classes.
+Here's a description of what each class means.
+The only class you really should be concerned about is `integrity`.
+All other classes usually do not indicate structural bugs in ILIAS.

+* `not_implemented`

+TestILIAS ran into something that hasn't been implemented yet in TestILIAS itself, e.g. some question type that cannot yet be tested.
+Does not indicate a problem in ILIAS.

+* `interaction`

+Some problem with Selenium and browser control.
+This usually comes down to some kind of timeout problem related to high server load.

+Sometimes errors that should belong in `unexpected` get classified as `interaction` (e.g. the repeated failure to find a button a specific page).

+* `unexpected`

+ILIAS did something completely unexpected or landed on the error page.
+You usually will have to look into ILIAS's error logs to see what happened exactly.
+This happens, for example, on failed database transactions.

+This class only encompasses explicit problems that should be obvious to the user as they disrupt the test interaction.
+This class is mainly a problem if it happens often, as it implies a test restart with extra time.

+* `auto_save`

+An integrity error happened, but it happened directly after an autosave and a crash was triggered, which indicates that the autosave simply didn't run in the specified time frame.
+Sporadical errors of this kind doenot indicate a structural bug in ILIAS but simply mean that you have too much load on your server.

+* `integrity`

+This indicates a bug in ILIAS.
+Some data was not retrieved in the same state as it was saved.

 # Technical stuff

 ## Debugging startup problems